aliclark/pragmatic-password-generator/README.md

   -h, --help            show this help message and exit --budget BUDGET       the full budget in dollars for an attack --acceptance ACCEPTANCE
-                        acceptable probability of an attack being successful using the full budget --factor {cloud,watts}
+                        acceptable probability of an attack being successful using the full budget
+  --factor {cloud,watts}
-                        the constraining factor for the attack --algorithm {MD5}     the assumed algorithm under attack
+                        the constraining factor for the attack --algorithm {MD5}     the assumed algorithm under attack --lifetime LIFETIME   number of years lifespan of the secret
 ```

-Using the default parameters, an attacker spending a budget of $10k on Google
+Using the default parameters, an attacker 2 years into the future
+spending a budget of $10k on Google Cloud would be expected to
-Cloud would have 1% probability of breaking the MD5 hash of the password.
+have no greater than 1% probability of finding the password.